 Forced To Stay

 Sihanoukville was a town we planned on completely avoiding in Cambodia.
 It is over-populated, dirty, and has become too much of a party scene for the town to handle.
 We did not have a choice, we had to stay.
 After doing some research, we headed to the outskirts of the town to stay in a quieter area.
 After looking around, we found a great little hotel on the river, Sok Sabay Resort.
-This place was exactly what we needed on an exhausting day, it was nice, clean, and comfortable.
+This place was ended up being the perfect place to stay in Sihanoukville.
+The hotel was nice, clean, and comfortable.
 We checked in, and almost immediately left to go back to the consulate.
 We were told to get there for 5:00, but we arrived at 4:15 in the hopes of getting our visa early.

 As soon as we walked in the same man we’d spoken to earlier took one look at us and repeated: “no visas until 5:00”.
 Ok, no big deal we will wait.
 While waiting, we noticed that the man working behind the glass was not working on visas, but instead looking at YouTube videos, playing a game on his phone, and looking for dinner recipes on his computer.
 Lovely.
 4:45 rolls around, the man picks up the pile of passports from his desk—once again, these did not move during our entire time there—and calls us up, we have our visas!

 We head back to our hotel and are so excited to go to Vietnam.
 We even book our trip to Phu Quoc and find the most perfect resort to stay on while there.
 After booking our next days’ plans, we found a brick oven Italian pizzeria which was exactly what we needed.
 In a very roundabout and long way, when everything went wrong, it somehow worked out for the best.
 And after you read about our Phu Quoc experience, it was worth all of the trouble.